Cardinal-Cryptography/traffic-maker/README.md

 To run the default scenario suite, you need a running chain with some node accessible via ws port.
 By default, bots will try communicating with `127.0.0.1:9944`.
-In order to change that, see [Adjusting configuration](#Adjusting configuration) section.
+In order to change that, see the [Adjusting configuration](#Adjusting configuration) section.

 For most actions, bots will need some tokens to pay fees.
 To set up test accounts with funds run: